 Inspect major structural modifications, if any, that are performed to facilitate RV head replacement.

-Inspect the activities associated with containment access and, where applicable, activities associated with restoration of temporary containment opening and containment leakage testing.
+Inspect the activities associated with containment access and, where applicable, activities associated with creation and restoration of temporary containment opening and containment leakage testing.

 Inspect the following activities throughout the process as appropriate:

-Establishment of operating conditions including defueling, RCS draindown, and system isolation and safety tagging/blocking.
+Establishment of operating conditions including defueling, reactor coolant system (RCS) draindown, and system isolation and safety tagging/blocking.

 Implementation of radiation protection controls.